tikv/website/content/blog/announcing-pd-transfer.md

 **Important:** If the project you are working on depends on PD, you will need to modify the import path correspondingly next time you update PD.

-Leave your comment on related issue/RFC if any:
+Leave your comment on related issue/RFC if any, and let us know if you encounter any issues that are caused by the transfer.

 * https://github.com/pingcap/pd/issues/2758
 * https://github.com/tikv/rfcs/pull/55/files